 The regionale train starts at 5:57 am, with the last one departing at 10:53 pm.
 It leaves every 15 minutes (though please take care to notice that it runs every 30 minutes on Sundays and in the evening) and costs €8 one way, with no reserved seats.
 You can buy tickets online or directly at the station and you must validate the ticket on the machines on the platform before getting on the train.
 If you get off at Trastevere, it takes less than 30 minutes and it takes 48 minutes to reach Tiburtina.
 Please not that this train does not go to Termini Station, but you can get there by metro if you get off at Ostiense at take line B.

 The express train goes from Fiumicino Airport to Rome Termini station, where you’ll find Metro lines A and B and from where you can reach pretty much the rest of the city.
-The train runs every 15 minutes (or 30 minutes late at night) and costs €14 one way for adults.
-The train is free for children under the age of 4 can run for free, and those between 4 and 12 can run for free with a paying adult.
+The train runs every 15 minutes (except at night, when it runs every half hour) and costs €14 one way for adults.
+The train is free for children under the age of 4, and children aged 4 to 12 can run for free with a paying adult.
 You can buy tickets online or directly at the train station, either from the vending machine or from the kiosk.

 Taxis from Fiumicino Airport to Rome

 A taxi can be a convenient and fast way to get from Fiumicino to Rome.
 I say it can be, because depending on the time of day traffic can be horrific in Rome and the surroundings, and you may get stuck on the Grande Raccordo Anulare, the main highway connecting Fiumicino Airport to Rome.
-Personally, I’d avoid taking the taxi during rush hour – in the morning, between 8:00 and 9:30 am when people are driving to work and kids are heading to school, and in the late afternoon when they are coming back from work.
+Personally, I’d avoid taking the taxi during rush hour – in the morning, when locals are going to work and kids to school, and in the late afternoon when they are coming back from work.
 Opt for the train if you intend to travel during rush hour.

-Having said so, you may well get stuck if there are roadworks or accidents as well!
+Having said so, you may well get stuck in traffic if there are roadworks (which are quite common) or accidents as well!

-Anyways, if taxi is the way to go, you’ll be glad to know that taxis from Fiumicino Airport to Rome city center have a flat fee.
-It costs €48 to get to the center of Rome (within the Roman Walls) and you can pay by credit card or cash.
+Anyways, if taxi is the way to go, you’ll be glad to know that taxis from Fiumicino Airport to Rome city center have a flat fee of €48 and you can pay by credit card or cash.
 Make sure not to pay anything over that price, and if in doubt check the airport website or ask around for the official prices.

 Private Transfer from Fiumicino Airport to Rome